gnss-sdr/gnss-sdr/docs/JETSON.md

 PCPS acquisition grid will be computed on CUDA device Orin (FFT size 4000, up to 21 Doppler bins, ...)
 ```

-If the device cannot be initialised the block logs a `WARNING` and continues on
+If the device cannot be initialized the block logs a `WARNING` and continues on
 the CPU, so a configuration that enables `use_cuda` stays usable on a machine
 without a GPU (or built without `ENABLE_CUDA`).